-Obviously, Max was not very pleased with my testy email.
+Obviously, Max was not very pleased with my testy email, him being someone who can dish it out but can’t take it.
 Here’s what he responded with:

 Before you give advice, perhaps you should tone down *your* bitchiness.

 I have spent the last 25 years of my life promoting producgt.
 The labels give me things *in advance* because they know I *do* get the word out and that it goes to a *specific audience* IN ADVANCE. *Every* CASTRECL message says at the bottom: DO NOT FORWARD WITHOUT PERMISSION OF THE POSTER.
 If people didn’t, I wouldn’t have to alter information to track where it goes.
 But most of it *doesn’t* turn up on public

 I only saw the CLASSIC MUSICALS posting on your website TODAY, when I was told to “take a look” at the boxed set faux art AND your comments.

 I guess since he’s spent the last 25 years of his life promoting “product”, I should listen!
 “Do Not Forward Without Permission Of The Poster”??
 I guess that means I should check with him first before I forward to my friends who are not list whores and don’t care to be a part of “groups” or “lists”?